 Is There a Difference Between Clover Honey and Raw Honey?

 Clover honey is something that you might have heard of, considering it is the most common type of honey in the U.S. The term ‘raw honey’ might also be something that you have heard of, and you may then be wondering what it is and how it differs from clover honey.

 What is important to realize here is that raw honey can also be a variety of clover honey.
-Clover honey refers to the fact that the primary floral source for the production of the honey was the flowers of the clover plant.
+When we ask, “what is clover honey”, we need to understand that it refers to the fact that the primary floral source for the production of the honey was the flowers of the clover plant.

 How Does Raw Honey Compare to Regular Honey?

 There is actually quite a significant difference between raw honey and regular honey.
 Most people have never tried raw honey; indeed, many do not even realize that the honey they buy from the grocery store is completely different to honey that is harvested straight from the hive.